 Dance Mogul: Do you think you learned anything from the experience and if so what would you pass on to someone to help them?

 Kat Cruz: I learned so much from this experience, personally.
-I had never been to an audition were people were helping each other so much, starting with the choreographers.
-This was the first audition I ever went to by myself, without people from my crew, so with that said I am so happy I took the risk of venturing to NY from NJ by myself, and experiencing something that a lot of people might never.
+I had never been to an audition where people were helping each other so much, starting with the choreographers.
+This was the first audition I ever went to by myself, without people from my crew, so with that said I am so happy I took the risk of venturing to NY from NJ by myself and experiencing something that a lot of people might never.
 If I had not gone to the audition I would have always wondered, what if.
 So I encourage anyone who ever has an opportunity to do something that will get them closer to their dreams, to just do it.
 “Take risks: if you win, you will be happy; if you lose, you will be wise.”
 Author Unknown